nihal111/J.A.R.V.I.S/readme.md

 Clone this repository.
 Change directories to go to that directory.
 Run the script "script.py" **from the directory containing it**.
 Run script as:

-`python script.py text` : for text mode of input
+`python script.py` : for text mode (default) of input

-`python script.py voice` : for voice mode of input
+`python script.py --voice` : for voice mode of input

+`python script.py --voice --gtts` : for voice mode of input, with Google Text to Speech enabled

 Voice mode may give a series of warnings for numerous reasons, but still might fuction properly.